rails/rails/guides/source/constant_autoloading_and_reloading.md

 Just follow the flow and use constant autoloading always, never mix autoloading and `require`.
 As a last resort, if some file absolutely needs to load a certain file by hand use `require_dependency` to play nice with constant autoloading.
-This option is rarely needed though in practice.
+This option is rarely needed in practice, though.

 Of course, using `require` in autoloaded files to load ordinary 3rd party libraries is fine, and Rails is able to distinguish their constants, so they are